ALTIBASE/Documents/Manuals/Altibase_trunk/eng/External Procedures Manual.md

 This creates a new external library object or changes the previously existing external library into a new external library.

+##### IF NOT EXISTS

+If the IF NOT EXISTS clause is used, the library object will be created only if there is no existing library object with the same name.
+If a library object with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing library object will remain unaffected.

 ##### library_name

 This specifies the name of the library object.